 Jailbreak Attacks

-Prompt injection is the most common and dangerous attack vector against LLM applications.
+Prompt injection is the most common and dangerous attack vector against LLM applications, holding the #1 position in the OWASP Top 10 for LLM Applications across both the 2023 and 2025 editions (owasp.org/www-project-top-10-for-large-language-model-applications).
 Attackers craft inputs that contain hidden instructions designed to override the system prompt, extract sensitive information, or make the model perform unintended actions.
+Research by Perez and Ribeiro (2022), which won Best Paper at the NeurIPS ML Safety Workshop, demonstrated that even simple handcrafted inputs like 'Ignore previous prompt' can reliably misalign instruction-following models.
+MITRE ATLAS catalogs this as technique AML.T0051, with documented real-world case studies including data exfiltration and unauthorized action execution.
 Unlike traditional injection attacks (SQL, XSS), prompt injections exploit the fundamental way LLMs process natural language, making them particularly difficult to defend against with conventional security measures.
+NIST AI 600-1, the Generative AI Risk Management Profile, also identifies prompt injection as a key threat to GenAI system integrity.

 Attacker crafts input containing hidden instructions